-As of the date of this report, our directors and executive officers collectively beneficially own approximately 13.85% of our issued and outstanding shares.
-John Hatsopoulos, a director, beneficially owns approximately 9.45% of our issued and outstanding shares.
+As of the date of this report, our directors and executive officers collectively beneficially own approximately 11.4% of our issued and outstanding shares.
+John Hatsopoulos, a director, beneficially owns approximately 9.4% of our issued and outstanding shares.
 Additionally, the holdings of our directors and executive officers may increase in the future upon vesting or exercise of the options or other stock awards they may hold or in the future may be granted or if they otherwise acquire additional shares in the open market or otherwise.
 The interests of such persons may differ from the interests of our other stockholders.
 As a result, in addition to their board seats and offices, such persons will have influence over corporate actions requiring shareholder approval.
+These matters would include the election of directors and the approval of mergers or other stockholders.